Still using Windows XP

 Conclusion

 Make a backup of old installers and operating Systems, and ensure you can install as many programs as possible offline.
-Storage is very cheap, so it should not be a problem to keep those installers around.
+Storage is cheap compared to other resources, so it should not be a problem to keep those installers around.

 As software most of the time seems to outlive the expectations of its creators, one should expect that parts of the system that depend on the internet not be fully reliable.